ckan/ckanext-scheming/README.md

 don't include this key for fields that are optional.

-Setting to `true` will mark the field as required in the editing form and include `not_empty` in the default validators that will be applied when `validators` is not specified.
+Setting to `true` will mark the field as required in the editing form and affects the behavior of the `scheming_required` field validator.

 ### `choices`